Prioritize Young People's Mental Health with $7.5 Billion Investment

 3x the Need Demands 3x the Investment

-To meet this crisis, we are calling for a targeted investment in the mental health of youth and young adults of $7.5 billion to the Substance Abuse and Mental Health Services Administration (SAMHSA), the Health Resources and Services Administration (HRSA), and the Centers for Medicare and Medicaid Services (CMS)—over and above the current $4 billion proposal to SAMHSA and HRSA.
+To meet this crisis, we are calling for a targeted investment in the mental health of youth and young adults of $7.5 billion to the Substance Abuse and Mental Health Services Administration (SAMHSA), the Health Resources and Services Administration (HRSA), and the Centers for Medicare and Medicaid Services (CMS)—in addition to what was allocated to SAMHSA and HRSA.
 This investment is commensurate with the dramatic increase in need and should support:

 - Youth mobile crisis response services;